A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 • Are open to working with plants in a thoughtful, relational way

 It may not be appropriate for acute medical emergencies or situations requiring immediate medical intervention.
-Clear boundaries are part of ethical practice.

 Begin Working With a Clinical Herbalist in Salt Lake City